 1. ALL Grand Slam World Series; Grand Slam Battle at the Beach & Grand Slam Memorial Day Beach Blast events are NON-REFUNDABLE EVENTS regardless of when a team drops out.
 This rule supersedes all others below for these events.

 3. If a team plays at least one game and the tournament is completely cancelled due to weather or other Acts of God, each team will refunded HALF of their entry fee.
+If a Grand Slam World Series event is cancelled after one game, half of the team's gate fee is refunded due to the up front expenses incurred in putting on this large event.

 4. If a team completes their SECOND GAME and the tournament is completed cancelled due to weather or other Acts of God their will be NO refund.
+This also pertains to all Grand Slam World Series events.

 5. If a team drops out prior to 7-days from the official start of the tournament, the team will be refunded their entry fee MINUS a $125 administrative fee.